Frequently asked questions

 The Windows Software Assurance per User Add-on is an optional subscription license that provides Windows Software Assurance per User rights for a Primary User whose primary device is licensed with Windows Software Assurance, or Windows per User VDA rights for a Primary User whose primary device is licensed with Windows VDA.
 For more details, visit the Windows Volume Licensing page.

 What does the Windows Software Assurance Add-on provide to the licensed user?

 With the Windows Software Assurance Add-on, the licensed user can:

-Install Windows Enterprise locally on any of the licensed user’s devices that are licensed for Windows 8 Pro, Windows 8.1 Pro, or Windows 7 Professional and any Windows tablet with a diagonal screen size less than or equal to 10.1 inches.
+Install Windows Enterprise locally on any of the licensed user’s devices that are licensed for Windows 7/8/8.1/10 Pro, and any Windows tablet with a diagonal screen size less than or equal to 10.1 inches.